Court Hill Historic District: History

+Ottumwa was laid out in 1843 along the north bank of the Des Moines river, with stores and log cabins between the river and the bluff in the early years.
+In 1844 it was named the county seat.
+In 1860 the town's population was about 1600 and growing.
+By the 1850s, the town was growing out of the river bottom, up the bluff which Court Street now ascends.

 Court Street was developed as a major artery from the Des Moines River to Sixth Street, which was Ottumwa's original city limits, where it made a slight turn to the north and headed up a bluff and into the countryside above the river valley.
 It is possible that it is the road established by the Iowa Territorial Legislature in 1844 that extended from the southern Davis County border to the northern Wapello County border and connected the two county seats.
 Later it was signed as U.S. Highway 63.
 The oldest houses in the district were built between 1865 and 1875.
 The first electric streetcar began operating on Court Street in 1889.
 The street was paved with bricks in 1890 and 1891.
 Both projects led to increased development of the area between 1890 and 1915.
-From this period until 1942 a centralized steam heat system was available in the city and the main pipes were located under Court Street.
+From this period until 1942, a centralized steam heat system was available in the city and the main pipes were located under Court Street.
 Because of this, the street was never covered with snow or ice during the winter and people could always climb to the top of the bluff when other streets were impassable.
-During the World War II years many of the large homes were divided into multi-family dwellings.
+During the World War II years, many of the large homes were divided into multi-family dwellings.
 That process started to be reversed in the late 20th century when historic preservation took root in Ottumwa.

 Architecture

 Most of the houses are large in size, but a few smaller houses are scattered throughout the district.
 While some of the houses have been altered over the years, most of them retain a high level of integrity.
 Very few of the original buildings in the district have been torn down, and therefore, there is little in the way of new construction.
 A variety of the most fashionable Victorian styles were built in the district.
 The most popular include Italianate, Neoclassical, and Queen Anne.
-Architects who have designs in the district include George Kern, Edward Clark, and Fisher & Lowrie.
+Architects who have designs in the district include George Kern, Edward Clark, and Fisher & Lawrie.

+Following are some key properties in the district, in roughly the order built.